swellstores/swell-js-docs/content/en/cart.md

   account: {
     email: "julia@example.com",
     email_optin: true, // Optional; indicates the customer has consented to receive marketing emails
-    password: "thepassword" // Optional; sets the customer's password if one doesn't exist yet }
+    password: "thepassword", // Optional; sets the customer's password if one doesn't exist yet },
 });
 ```